munificent/craftinginterpreters/book/types-of-values.md

 loaded that constant.
 We could do the same thing for the new types.
 We'd store, say, `true`, in the constant table, and use an `OP_CONSTANT` to read it out.

-But given that there are literally only three possible values we need to worry about with these new types, it's gratuitous -- and <span name="small">slow!</span> -- to waste a two-byte instruction and a constant table entry on them.
+But given that there are literally (heh) only three possible values we need to worry about with these new types, it's gratuitous -- and <span name="small">slow!</span> -- to waste a two-byte instruction and a constant table entry on them.
 Instead, we'll define three dedicated instructions to push each of these literals on the stack.